Can the Employer Legally Cut an Employee's Pay?

 Forward, Not Backward

 This is the most important rule in salary reductions.
-You must be paid the agreed upon salary for work you've already done.
+You must be paid the agreed-upon salary for work you've already done.
 Bosses can absolutely lower salaries just like they can raise salaries.
-But, what they can't do is lower your salary without telling you in advance and (this is key) you agree to it.
+But, what they can't do is lower your salary without telling you in advance and you (the employee) must agree to it.

-Your boss has to tell you that she's cutting your pay before you work a single hour at the new rate.
-Some states just require that your boss says, “Starting tomorrow, you will earn $8 an hour instead of $28.”
-Other states require that your boss notifies you in writing of the pay reduction.
+Your boss has to tell you that they're cutting your pay before you work a single hour at the new rate.
+Some states just require that your boss says, “Starting tomorrow, you will earn $8 an hour instead of $10 an hour.”
+Other states require that your boss notify you in writing of the pay reduction.

-When Should a Boss Have the Right to Lower Your Pay?
+When Is a Boss Allowed to Lower Pay?

-Ideally, the answer to this question is never, but business realities sometimes demand that your employer lower your pay.
+Ideally, the answer to this question is never, but business realities sometimes demand that an employer is forced to lower pay to stay in business.
 If the business is having cash flow problems, for example, sometimes the choice is either to shut the company down or cut employees' pay.
-Obviously, most people would prefer to get paid at a lower rate than to lose their jobs over a few dollars a week.
+Obviously, most people would prefer to get paid at a lower rate than to lose their jobs.

-When the demotion is voluntary—for example, you accept a lower position because you want less stress or a completely different set of tasks—then you'll accept a pay cut pretty easily.
-When it's involuntary?
-When the boss says you will make less money doing this different job in another department, then the pay cut becomes unpleasant.
+When the demotion is voluntary—for example, you accept a lower position because you want less stress or a completely different set of tasks—then you'll accept a pay cut easily.
+However, when it's involuntary and you're making less money doing a different job in another department, then the pay cut becomes unpleasant.

-When Is It Illegal for the Boss to Lower Your Pay?
+When Is It Illegal for a Boss to Lower Pay?